ingridavh/compphys1/Project 5/QuantumMC/README.md

 # Benchmarks
 The benchmarks can be found in benchmarks.txt.
 To run them, you will have to copy the benchmark code into main.cpp, and run it from there.

+# Report
+The project report can be found in the report folder.